 My Misspent Youth

-I ran away from home when I was 13 (in 1985), stole a motorcycle, got caught, arrested and spent the next five years going from Juvenile Hall to various Group Homes up and down California (I would be sent some place, run away, get into a fight, get arrested, back to Juvenile Hall and then to a new group home).
+I ran away from home when I was a teenager, stole a motorcycle, got caught, arrested and spent the next few years going from Juvenile Hall to various Group Homes up and down California (I would be sent some place, run away, get into a fight, get arrested, back to Juvenile Hall and then to a new group home).

 I was released from Fresno Treatment Center (a large multi-home group home) in Fresno, CA when I turned 18 (September 1989).
 I had acquired a pair of drumsticks (caught at various death metal concerts when thrown by drummers) and I used to pound my pillow (I didn’t have a practice pad and it was good exercise using something that did not rebound like a drum head does (I found that out later)) along to the likes of Slayer, Carcass and Napalm Death.
 I lived in Fresno, working at McDonald’s for about a year mostly because I did not know what else to do.